BlogThings To Do

 Three Tests Before You Buy

 • Shake the bottle — real argan oil does not foam.
-Foam means soapy additives
+Foam signals soapy additives

 • Smell it — genuine argan oil has a distinct nutty aroma.
 No smell means no argan